JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/rename_test.md

 title: 6.
 Rename Test
 ---

-This test verifies the Simple language in-place rename functionality, implemented in the [Reference Contributor](/tutorials/custom_language_support/reference_contributor.md) section of the Custom Language Support Tutorial, works as expected.
+This test verifies the Simple Language in-place rename functionality, implemented in the [Reference Contributor](/tutorials/custom_language_support/reference_contributor.md) section of the Custom Language Support Tutorial, works as expected.

 ## 6.1.
 Define Input Test Data
 Create the `RenameTestData.simple` properties file in the `testData` directory.